alpden550/quiz-bot/README.md

 # Quiz bot

+Bot quiz for Telegram and VK

 Commands for Telegram's bot:

 1. /start – start quiz
 2. /help – about this bot
 3. /exit, /cancel – quit game

+To start in VK, type начать, старт, start

 ## How to install

 1. Create a bot in Telegram @via BotFather, and get it API token.
 2. Create redis account in [Redislabs](https://redislabs.com/), and after that create [cloud database](https://docs.redislabs.com/latest/rc/quick-setup-redis-cloud/) (you can choose free plan).
 Get your endpoint database url and port.
+3. Create VK's group, allow it send messages, and get access token for it.

 Create .env file in the root directory and fill it: